 VI.
-Complainant's Rights
+Complainants' Rights

-- A. Immediate Notification.
-Upon assigning any incident with a complainant for investigation, and no later than within 1 day of receipt of the complaint, PSAU shall contact the complainant to confirm receipt of the complaint and to provide the complainant with the assigned detective's name and contact information. - Unless the complainant indicated otherwise, the preferred method for contacting the complainant is via email address (if the complainant provided one) and cc'ing the assigned detective to the email.

-- If the complainant did not provide an email address, then the complainant shall be contacted by phone.
-In addition, the PSAU shall send a paper letter to the complainant's address.
-In addition, the PSAU shall: - o Notify the complainant at every stage of the process; and - o Provide a case summary to the complainant within 30 days after the final disposition of the case.
-(CALEA 26.3.4) - Regardless of the method of complainant notification, PSAU shall document the method of contact in the BlueTeam file (include a copy of any email or physical letter sent, and/or include notes on any phone call with the complainant).

-Representative.
-Pursuant to MD Code, Public Safety, § 3-109, a complainant may have the assistance of a representative in connection with proceedings, including at any interview.
+- A. Immediate Notification: Upon assigning any incident with a complainant for investigation, and no later than within one day of receipt of the complaint, PSAU shall contact the complainant to confirm receipt of the complaint and to provide the complainant with the assigned detective's name and contact information. - Unless the complainant indicated otherwise, the preferred method for contacting the complainant is via email address (if the complainant provided one), with the assigned detective cc'd on the email. - If the complainant did not provide an email address, then the complainant shall be contacted by phone.
+In addition, PSAU shall send a paper letter to the complainant's address.
+PSAU shall also: - Notify the complainant at every stage of the process, including providing a monthly status update (CALEA 26.3.4.b), and - o Provide a case summary to the complainant within 30 days after the final disposition of the case.
+(CALEA 26.3.4.c) - Regardless of the method of complainant notification, PSAU shall document the method of contact in the CMS file (include a copy of any email or physical letter sent, or include notes on any phone call with the complainant). - B. Representative: A complainant may have the assistance of a representative in connection with proceedings, including at any interview.

-- B. Education and explanation.
-Pursuant to MD Code, Public Safety, § 3-108, the JHPD Victim's Rights Advocate will provide and explain to the complainant the following: - The misconduct complaint, investigation, BCACC, and trial board processes; - Any decision to terminate an investigation; - The BCACC decisions to administratively charge, not administratively charge, unfound or exonerate a complaint; - Trial board decisions; and - An opportunity to review a member's statement, if any, prior to concluding the investigation; - C. Continuous updates and final summary and explanation.
-Pursuant to MD Code, Public Safety, § 3-108, the JHPD Victim's Rights Advocate will notify the complainant at every stage of the process; and provide a case summary to the complainant within 30 days after the final disposition of the case.
-(CALEA 26.3.4) - D. Online Access to Complaint Status and Procedural Process.
-Pursuant to MD.
-Code, Public Safety, § 3-108, JHPD will establish an online database where the complainant can enter the case number and follow the case status as it proceeds through investigation, charging, offer of discipline, trial board, ultimate discipline, and appeal.
-The database is located at: TBD. - E. Support and attendance at hearings.
-The complainant may attend any trial board proceedings and the Victim's Rights Advocate will provide support for the complainant, including transportation to and from those proceedings, if needed. - F. Note: In the event that OIE is engaged in a concurrent response to a complaint that involves allegations of discrimination, harassment, sexual misconduct, or related retaliation, the rights of the Complainant and Respondent in the OIE matter are set forth in the Sexual Misconduct Policy and Procedures and/or the Discrimination and Harassment Policy and Procedures, as applicable.
-For purposes of the Sexual Misconduct Policy and Procedures and/or the Discrimination and Harassment Policy and Procedure, a complainant is the victim of the alleged conduct, even if it is reported by someone else.
-A person who reports, but has not experienced misconduct, is considered a reporter.
+- C. Education & Explanation: Pursuant to MD Code, Public Safety, § 3-108, the JHPD Victims' Rights Advocate will provide and explain to the complainant the following: - The misconduct complaint, investigation, ACC, and trial board processes, - Any decision to terminate an investigation, - The ACC decision to administratively charge, not administratively charge, unfound, or exonerate a complaint, - Trial board decisions, and - An opportunity to review a member's statement, if any, prior to concluding the investigation. - D. Continuous Updates & Final Summary & Explanation: Pursuant to MD Code, Public Safety, § 3-108, the JHPD Victims' Rights Advocate will notify the complainant at every stage of the process and provide a case summary to the complainant within 30 days after the final disposition of the case.
+(CALEA 26.3.4.b) - E. Online Access to Complaint Status & Procedural Process: Pursuant to MD Code, Public Safety, § 3-108, the JHPD will establish an online database where the complainant can enter the case number and follow the case status as it proceeds through investigation, charging, offer of discipline, trial board, ultimate discipline, and appeal. - F. Support & Attendance at Hearings: The complainant may attend any trial board proceedings and the Victims' Rights Advocate will provide support for the complainant, including transportation to and from those proceedings, if needed. - NOTE: In the event that OIE is engaged in a concurrent response to a complaint that involves allegations of discrimination, harassment, sexual misconduct, or related retaliation, the rights of the complainant and respondent in the OIE matter are set forth in the Sexual Misconduct Policy and Procedures, available at https://oie.jhu.edu/policies-and-laws/sexual-misconduct-policy-and-procedures-smpp/, and the Discrimination and Harassment Policy and Procedures-dhpp/, as applicable.
+For purposes of the Sexual Misconduct Policy and Procedures and the Discrimination and Harassment Policy and Procedures, a complainant is the victim of the alleged conduct, even if it is reported by someone else.
+A person who reports but has not experienced misconduct is considered a reporter.